 Historically, screen rooms, also known as Faraday Cages or rooms, were used to provide a clean RF environment for testing, these rooms being quite large enclosing not only the device but the entire lab bench and all equipment, including operator!
 In the past, when RF wireless was not so ubiquitous, these large expensive screen rooms were a reasonable solution to testing, but now as virtually every enterprise finds itself involved in RF, there has to be a better way.
 Enter the benchtop RF test enclosure.
 For the vast majority of RF tests, the benchtop RF shielded test enclosure is a perfect solution.
 Its small size, vast array of I/O connector options and tight RF isolation allows one to test their device in a silent, clean RF environment, assuring that the signals being used and presented are from the device and nothing else.

-Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test enclosure?
+Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test chamber or enclosure?
 Simple RF bulkhead style connectors are ideal for penetrating the enclosure barrier (while this is just the metal enclosure wall, defining it as such is really quite enlightening - it truly is a barrier!).
 These connectors allow the pass through of any RF test signals, but what about any other signals such as data lines, power lines, or control signals?
 Each conductor passing through the barrier wall must be suitably filtered or the shielding integrity of the enclosure will be compromised.
 Careful selection of the filtering is dependent upon many variables such as data speed, power current requirements, frequency of device under test as well as simple mechanical issues such as cable length, connectors used and desired placement.

-Signals within the enclosure need to be dampened to reduce RF reflections and standing waves which can impact device operation.
+Signals within the RF test chamber need to be dampened to reduce RF reflections and standing waves which can impact device operation.
 Think of a room where every surface is hard, with no curtains, furniture or acoustic ceiling tiles.
 Now add in a group of school children, a few TV sets or video games and imagine the noise and confusion.
 The sounds reverberate throughout the room, bouncing off the walls, creating quite a cacophony.
 Now picture the same room with carpets, proper ceilings, and soft furniture.
 Even though the kids are still creating the ruckus, the room becomes quieter.
 This is the effect that we are shooting for with RF signal absorbent enclosure lining.
 The hard, and RF reflective, walls are deadened and absorb the reflections, allowing the device within to see a more real-life representation of RF free space.
 JRE Test uses industry leading RF attenuating materials to provide such an environment.